-At the other end of the table were the state's lawyers, Brian Yee and Jesse Souki, and the interveners' lawyers Tom Pierce and Mark Hyde.
+At the other end of the table were the state's lawyers, Bryan Yee and Jesse Souki, and the interveners' lawyers Tom Pierce and Mark Hyde.
 These four thought differently.

 The lawyers faced a U-shaped table where the commission members and their staff were seated, including their own lawyer, Sarah Hirakami, a deputy state attorney general.